ohanhi/remotedata-http/README.md

 ## Example usage

-Say we have a module called `Cat`, which has a definition for the type `Cat`, and a JSON decoder for that type.
-Using that module with `RemoteData.Http` looks like this:
+Using `RemoteData.Http` looks like this.
+Play with the code on [Ellie](https://embed.ellie-app.com/GgZxVXgpMda1/0).

 ```elm
 module Main exposing (..)